CobraUltimate/Static-Strings/README.md

  ## **Configure quantity and size of the memory arrays**

- Just edit this constants in static_strings.h
+ Just edit these constants in static_strings.h

  ```C
  #define STATIC_STRINGS_VERY_SHORT_STRING_SIZE 50